microtrain/bootcamp/14-Angular/05-NgUsers/05-UserViewComponent.md

 ng generate component user-view
 ```

-Bring the users component into scope, to do this we will replace the contents of *src/app/user-view/user-view.component.html* with the following.
+Bring the users component into scope, to do this we will replace the contents of *src/app/user-view/user-view.component.html* later in lesson.

 Add the user-view component to the routing module.
 *src/app/app-routing.module.ts*